-Dwelling, Unit/Apartment: A room or group of rooms designed and equipped exclusively for use as living quarters for only one (1) family, including provisions for living, sleeping, cooking, and eating.
+Dwelling, Unit/Apartment: A room or group of rooms designed and equipped exclusively for use as permanent, temporary or seasonal living quarters for only one (1) household or family at a time, including provisions for living sleeping, cooking, and eating toilet facilities.
+The term shall include mobile homes and rental units that contain cooking, sleeping, and toilet facilities regardless of the time-period rented.
+See also Recreational Vehicle.